utdata/icj-class/static-apps/static-04-publish.md

 - Push all your code to Github.
 - Use Settings to set up Gihub Pages to use the `master/docs` directory.
 - Add your published link to your Gitub repo at the top.
-- Turn in your Github repo link to the Canvas assignment

 ---